KaspaFunding/Neptune-paper-wallet/paper-wallet/README.md

 - Host that folder at `QR_BASE_URL`.
 Each address gets a short code; scanning the QR opens the resolver showing the full address for easy copy.

 Note: The HTML tries to embed a tiny QR code library at generation time.
 If offline during generation, the page still works; QR will show a notice instead of rendering.

+## UX notes
+- Double-clicking the EXE with no arguments defaults to `--write` and opens the output folder.
+- Add `--no-open` to prevent auto-opening Explorer.

 ## Security notes